 - Q. I live outside of the San Francisco Bay Area.
 Can a Nightline counselor provide me with local referrals for testing and treatment?

-- A. Again, the main purpose of the Nightline is to provide emotional support, but our volunteers do have access to a national registry of testing sites.
+- A. The main purpose of the Nightline is to provide emotional support, but our volunteers do have access to a national registry of testing sites.
 You may be referred to a local HIV Hotline if you are in need of treatment resources.

 - Q. When is the Nightline open?

-- A. The AIDS/HIV Nightline hours are “officially” 5:00 pm to 5:00 am Pacific.
-But volunteers are available to answer your calls 24 hours a day, 7 days a week.
+- A. The AIDS/HIV Nightline hours are 24 hours a day, 7 days a week.